gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 reward, and pay for his troops.
 Raymond, attracted by mingled prospects of lucre and glory, lost no time, after consulting his friends, in marching his victorious army to Cork.
 In this expedition he took much booty, and not only had abundant supplies for his own troops, so that they wanted nothing, but was able to send some herds of cattle and other provisions to Limerick.
-Thus, by Ray mond's help, Dermitius Macarthy recovered the whole of his territories, at a time when his son Cormac had treacherously seized him and kept him in prison.
+Thus, by Raymond's help, Dermitius Macarthy recovered the whole of his territories, at a time when his son Cormac had treacherously seized him and kept him in prison.
 His father, proving his equal in guile, did not hesitate to compass Cormac's death from the very dungeon in which his son immured him.